Sutton-Heating-Truck-and-Van

-Trusted HVAC Contractor in Amarillo, TX
+Trusted HVAC Contractor Amarillo, TX

 Keeping Families Comfortable Since 1982

 At Sutton Heating and Air, we’ve been helping homeowners and businesses stay comfortable through dry winters and scorching West Texas summers.
 You’ll find our work in places like Wolflin, Puckett, and Hillside Terrace, each job done with care, not shortcuts.
-As a licensed HVAC contractor in Amarillo, TX, we focus on long-term fixes, not band-aid repairs.
-Our technicians show up prepared, explain what needs to be done, and follow through.
-It’s simple, honest work backed by experience, and that’s exactly what most folks here still value.
+As a licensed HVAC contractor in Amarillo, TX, we focus on long-term fixes, not band; aid repairs.

-Why Choose Sutton Heating and Air?
+Why Amarillo Chooses Sutton Heating and Air

 When your Amarillo home’s AC dies in summer or the heater quits during a cold snap, you need someone reliable.
 That’s us.
 Sutton Heating and Air has been taking care of our Amarillo neighbors since 1982.
 We’ve all been through those scorching Amarillo summers and those freezing winter nights.
 Our team doesn’t mess around, we show up on time and tell you exactly what’s going on without all the technical jargon.
 We’re not going to push expensive equipment on you if a simple repair will do the trick.
 Every job gets the same attention, whether we’re fixing a small problem or installing a brand new unit.
 We believe in fair pricing and doing things right the first time.
 Plus, we actually clean up our mess when we’re done.